COVID-19 – Information and Advice

 The health and safety of residents, visitors and staff is of paramount importance to us all and we want to share ongoing information and advice related to COVID-19 (coronavirus).

-Many of the visitor attractions and activities in Bath are currently open or will be opening soon.
+Many of the visitor attractions and activities in Bath are open.
 Check their website listings and social media channels for the latest information.
 To help you enjoy your visit with confidence, each have implemented ways to adhere to Governement guidelines including measures such as prebooked time slots, one-way routes, non-contact payment and smaller groups.

 We are working hard to ensure that information on the Visit Bath website is relevant and up-to-date.
 However, this cannot be guaranteed due to the ever-changing nature of the current situation.
 Please check with restaurants, hotels, attractions and shops before visiting by calling ahead or checking their website directly.

 What Happens if I Become Ill During My Visit?

 If you develop symptoms while on holiday, self-isolate at your accommodation if you can and order a test from the NHS website or call 119.
 You must inform your host or accommodation of your illness immediately.
 If you feel well enough to travel, you should return home as quickly and as directly as you can, using private transport.
 If you can’t return home, or if it isn’t possible to self-isolate at your accommodation, call 119 to discuss your circumstances with an appropriate healthcare professional.